mindspore-ai/docs/install/mindspore_cpu_install_en.md

     conda activate {your_env_name}
     ```

 > Conda is a powerful Python environment management tool.
-It is recommended that a beginner read related information on the Internet first.
+Beginners are adviced to check related information on the Internet.

 ## Installation Guide